The Erd\"os-Sz\"usz-Tur\'an distribution for equivariant processes: Introduction

 \begin{Theorem} The limiting distribution of the random variables $\est(A,c,N)$ and $K(A, N)$ exist and denoting the random variables with these limiting distributions as $\est(A,c)$ and $K(A)$, we have and where

 and

 \end{Theorem}

 Expressing the limiting distributions as distributions on the space of lattices allows us to apply classical results on the geometry of numbers to obtain moment and concentration estimates (Theorem~\ref{variance}).
 Furthermore, our translation of the problem into a geometric and dynamical problem is axiomatic and flexible, and as we will see in \S\ref{sec:generalized} applies to point sets associated to linear forms and translation surfaces.
 Our proof also shows that the same result holds as long as $\alpha$ is chosen from a probability measure with a continuous density (and in higher dimensions, certain natural classes of singular measures).
 Our main result (Theorem~\ref{theorem:est}) describes how to define, construct and compute related distributions in the general setting of equivariant processes, which we define precisely in \S\ref{sec:equivariant}.
+We note that a function very similar to the one considered in (\ref{eq:kesten:dist}) above has been computed explicitly in the paper \cite{SV} by Str\"{o}mbergsson and Venkatesh, and indeed an adaptation of their methods might allow for an explicit computation here as well.